Krisliltech/hackernews-assessment/README.md

 http://localhost:3000/titles/stories
 ```

-To get the top 10 most occurring words in the titles of the post of exactly the last week
+To get the top 10 most occurring words in the titles of the post of exactly the last week.
+This endpoint takes an averarage of 3 to 5 mins as it performs a lot of request
 ```
 http://localhost:3000/titles/post
 ```
-This endpoint takes 3 to 5 mins as it requires a lot of id to make it's request

 To get the top 10 most occurring words in titles of the last 600 stories of users with at least 10.000 karma
 ```